Capital Project Grants

 The MWMO will look for alignment with its mission, Watershed Management Plan goals, learning and education potential, and water quality standards.
 Projects awarded funding through this grant program typically provide one or more of the following benefits: improved water quality, surface water rate and volume control, water conservation, increased habitat connectivity and restoration of natural areas, stabilization of eroding riverbanks, and improvement of riparian habitat using bio-engineering techniques.
 The MWMO also values technological advancement of innovative stormwater management solutions that are cost-effective and can be replicated in other areas of the watershed.

-There are up to two capital project grant cycles per year: one beginning in the month of April, and if funds still remain, a second cycle beginning in October.
+There are up to two capital project grant cycles per year: one with a March deadline, and if funds still remain, a second cycle with an August deadline.

 The MWMO funding request should be a minimum of $50,000.
 Capital Project Grants awarded in the past have been as high as $750,000, with an average of approximately $370,000.
 Projects under $50,000 may potentially be referred to the Stewardship Fund Grants program.
 Final budgets are dependent on final bids and are subject to MWMO review and approval.